Message from the Coordinator

-- World-class faculty who actively research and publish in the top IS journals
+- World-class faculty who actively research, publish and shape-steer the scholarship in the top IS journals

 - Collaborative and creative intellectual community that supports doctoral student scholarly development

-- Comprehensive and relevant coursework that equips students with the theories and methods needed to investigate IS problems
+- Comprehensive, rigorous and relevant coursework that equips students with the theories, concepts and methods needed to investigate IS problems

 - Preparation for the IS academic job market

-- Exposure to the IS research community from around the world through international conferences (AMCIS, ICIS, HICSS, ECIS, etc.) and on-campus research talks
+- Exposure to the IS research community from around the world through support for traveling to international conferences (AMCIS, ICIS, HICSS, ECIS, etc.) and on-campus research talks

 We welcome applications from individuals who have a strong academic record, are eager to investigate, why and how IS are developed, deployed and used, and aim to pursue a scholarly career in academia.
 Relevant industry experience can be an advantage, but it is not a must.